prestancedesign/todo-backend-reitit/README.md

 This API is hosted on Heroku here: http://todo-backend-clojure-reitit.herokuapp.com (opens Swagger UI)

 It persists todos to Postgres via [next.jdbc](https://github.com/seancorfield/next-jdbc).

+On the `clip` branch, depencies injection, application state and reloaded workflow is managed with the [Juxt Clip](https://github.com/juxt/clip) library.

 # Run on localhost